 The 1st AD holds the safety meeting.
 We're going to get ready for the actual burn.
 We'll have three remote cameras, Left, Center, and Right.
 They'll be started, then the crews pull out.
 Stunt Man tosses the flare.
 House burns.
 We watch the burn for 30 seconds.
 Director will yell "Cut!"
 Six EFX guys, one at each corner and one at each door front and back, will jump in and blow fire out.
 Carpet is soaked in rubber cement.
 Walls have been sprayed with flame retardant.
 House is full of regular house props.
-Fire marshall has approved everything.
+Fire marshal has approved everything.
 Giant fan is standing by to suck smoke out of stage and vent to outside.
-There's even a charged live firehose laying on the floor in front of the set.
-Fire marshall was asked (and refused) to have overhead sprinkllers turned off.
+There's even a charged live fire hose laying on the floor in front of the set, at the specific request of the two fire guys from the county fire station on the lot who've come by, just to watch the festivities.
+Just an extra precaution, of course.
+The fire marshal was asked by the production folks (and he refused) to have the overhead sprinklers turned off.

 It's a big stunt, a full burn, inside a soundstage.
-In fact, the fire captain and the chief engineer from the county fire station on the lot have come down to watch the show.
+This almost never happens.
+(Guess why.)
 The director and such are sitting around the monitors.
 There are about 5 people in chairs next to him.
-Closest to me, on the end, is the script supervisor.
+Closest to me, on the far right end, is the script supervisor.
 We know each other through a mutual friend.
-On my other side is the elephant door.
+On my other side is the elephant door to freedom.

 We're all ready.

 Stunts?
 Check.
 EFX?
 Check.
 A Camera?
 B Camera?
 C Camera?
 Check.

 Stunt Man misses the circle.

 "Cut!"
 "Going again.
 Take 2."

 Flare lands on lit end, pops loudly and goes out.

 "Cut!
 Replace film magazines.
 Going again.
 Take 3."